false-schemers/wcpl/README.md

 # Modules and compilation environment

 - object modules can have the following extensions: `.o`, `.wo`
-- system object modules are looked up in library directories given via `-L` option and `WCPL_LIBRARY_PATH` environment variable
+- system object modules are looked up in library directories specified via `-L` option and `WCPL_LIBRARY_PATH` environment variable
 - system headers included as `#include <foo>` can have the following extensions: (none), `.h`, `.wh`
 - system headers are looked up in directories given via `-I` option and `WCPL_INCLUDE_PATH` environment variable
 - also, system headers are looked up in `include` sub-directories of library directories as specified above